 Capitalism is so self-evident that if you choose the stance of "belonging to a corporation," you will make sales and increase profits.

 That is the first reason to run a company or work for a company.

-However, when I consider that I spend more than 7 hours a day working, I feel that it is important to fulfill something other than "earning money" in order to keep my mental balance, although I am a little greedy.
+However, when we consider that we spend more than 7 hours a day in working, we feel that it is important to fulfill something other than "making money," although it is a bit greedy, in order to maintain mental balance.

-From a different angle, another question I often receive from interns is "How can I insure myself against working in the future?
+From a different angle, another question I often receive from interns is, "How can I insure my future work?

-The risk of having only one job, the risk of not being able to do the job you want, the risk of working long hours, the risk of being transferred, the risk of having an unpleasant boss, the risk of not being able to start a business.
+The risk of limiting yourself to one profession, the risk of not doing the work you want to do, the risk of working long hours, the risk of being transferred, the risk of having an unpleasant boss, the risk of not being able to start your own business.

-Whether there is really an option or not is another debate, but I feel that there is too much anxiety leading up to it.
+Whether or not there really is an option is another discussion, but I feel that there is too much anxiety going on.

-It would also be ideal if the years of work increased with each passing season.
+It would also be ideal if the years of work increase with each passing season.